The official blog of the Lung Institute.

 As Penny said, “There’s nothing more frightening than not being able to breathe.”

 How has Penny’s life changed since cellular therapy?

 Now, Penny is able to enjoy her favorite activities again, including spending time out of the house with her family and friends.
 She and her husband have resumed their weekly date night, where they can enjoy eating at various restaurants.
 When she wants to cook at home, she no longer worries about if she can.

 Penny has attended a bridal shower with her family, and she felt so good after the shower that she, her daughter and her granddaughter went dress shopping at the mall.
 At times, she still needs her wheel chair to get around long distances, but now she’s able to be outside again.
 Penny’s family and friends have noticed her improvements, too.
 People comment on how much stronger she is.

 She and her husband are so confident in the progress she’s making that they are planning an RV trip to Yellowstone.
 After being homebound for so long, Penny didn’t think she would ever get back out of her house.
 Now, she’s optimistic about her life and her future.

 Are you ready to feel better like Penny?
 Here’s what to do:

-Living with COPD has changed for Penny since her stem cell treatment.
+Living with COPD has changed for Penny since her cellular therapy.
 At the Lung Institute, we strive to provide you with the information you need to make an informed, proactive decision in your healthcare.
-When we asked Penny for her stem cell therapy review at the Lung Institute, she said, “There’s no reason to be afraid to try to improve [your] quality of life.
+When we asked Penny for her cellular therapy review at the Lung Institute, she said, “There’s no reason to be afraid to try to improve [your] quality of life.
 There is nothing to lose and everything to gain.”